apache/iceberg/examples/README.md

 ## Using Iceberg
 ### Maven
-If you'd like to try out Iceberg in your own project, you can use the `spark-iceberg-runtime` dependency:
+If you'd like to try out Iceberg in your own project using Spark, you can use the `iceberg-spark-runtime` dependency:
 ```xml
    <dependency>
      <groupId>org.apache.iceberg</groupId>